Skip to contents

 Practical recommendations

-• Keep threshold = 1e-5 only if it produces similar imputed values or similar cross-validation error.
+• Try threshold = 1e-5 if it produces similar imputed values or cross-validation error.

 • For slide_imp(), solver = "exact" is usually the right choice.

-• Choose speed settings first, then tune accuracy-related parameters such as ncp, coeff.ridge, and window_size.
+• Choose speed settings first, then tune accuracy parameters such as ncp, coeff.ridge, and window_size.

-• If running many PCA imputations in parallel with mirai, use pin_blas = TRUE.
+• When running PCA imputation in parallel with mirai and a multithreaded BLAS, use pin_blas = TRUE to avoid thread oversubscription.

-• Benchmark on a representative subset, because the best setup depends on the hardware, BLAS library, matrix size, and missing-data pattern.
+• Benchmark on a representative subset.
+The best setup depends on the hardware, BLAS library, matrix size, and missing-data pattern.